masylum/Backbone.Rel/Readme.md

 ### hasMany

-You can implement a `hasMany` method in your model to define a relationship.
+You can implement a `hasMany` method in a `Model` to define a relationship.
 The method must return an object with the relation name as a key and options as a value.

 Options: